-At once jarring and unnerving but also hysterical, ‘Uncut Gems’ serves as a sensory overload with the way its creates tension with all its pacing, noise, action, and even editing.
+At once jarring and unnerving but also hysterical, ‘Uncut Gems’ serves as a sensory overload with the way it creates tension with all its pacing, noise, action, and even editing.
 It really does manage to capture the wild, tumultuous nature of New York, the city that the Safdies love, while focusing on its Diamond District.
-‘Uncut Gems’ also marks Adam Sandler‘s career-best performance as Howard Ratner, the compulsive jeweler with a gambling addiction, which already won him the Best Actor award from National Board of Review.
+‘Uncut Gems’ also marks Adam Sandler‘s career-best performance as Howard Ratner, the compulsive jeweler with a gambling addiction, which already won him the Best Actor award from the National Board of Review.
 And I am very sure there are many more to come for Sandler and the team.

 ‘Uncut Gems’ had been the dream project for the brothers, Josh Safdie and Benjamin Safdie.
 They worked on the film for ten whole years before they made it.
-The movie’s brilliance lies in its realism, an almost neo-realism, with the way its uses real people in real settings to create a visual masterpiece that rattles the viewers.
+The movie’s brilliance lies in its realism, an almost neo-realism, with the way it uses real people in real settings to create a visual masterpiece that rattles the viewers.
 Is it based on a true story?
 Well, not really.
 But it also is.
 More importantly, it is real and more truthful in a way only fiction can be sometimes.

-The movie was inspired by The Safdies’ father and the stories he used to tell them of a man he worked for when was in the Diamond District.
-Josh Safdie spoke about in an interview with Deadline:
+The movie was inspired by The Safdies’ father and the stories he used to tell them of a man he worked for when he was in the Diamond District.
+Josh Safdie spoke about in an interview with Deadline: “Our dad who was a runner and a salesman who worked for an eccentric guy who was trying to constantly earn his place.
+They were mini-pulp stories, and absurdly funny,”

 The idea behind ‘Uncut Diamonds’ was conceived back in 2009, after they had finished their first feature, ‘Daddy Longlegs’, which was also based on their relationship with their father, and their parents’ divorce.
 But back then, they weren’t ready yet, and it took ten year’s of work, a few fruitful and necessary detours, to make the heart-throbbing and stirring visual masterpiece ‘Uncut Gems‘ is.

-The Safdies are known for their unconventional film-making style, both in the way they use cinematography and sound, but also in the way they choose their cast.
-They make use of what they call “gutter realism”, focusing on various subcultures often with a gritty New York city backdrop, and actively choosing non-actors in their films through street-casting.
+The Safdies are known for their unconventional film-making style, both in the way they use cinematography and sound but also in the way they choose their cast.
+They make use of what they call “gutter realism”, focusing on various subcultures, often with a gritty New York City backdrop, and actively choosing non-actors in their films through street-casting.

 One of the most fascinating things about ‘Uncut Gems’ is the fact that it not only makes use of non-actors, but it has these non-actors playing themselves in the film.
-The biggest example of which is of course, Kevin Garnett, the former NBA basketball player who plays an intrinsic role in the movie.
+The biggest example of this is of course, Kevin Garnett, a former NBA basketball player who plays an intrinsic role in the movie.
 Garnett plays himself from 2012, around the time he was playing one of the last games of his career.
 He gets transfixed with Howard’s black opal, serving as a catalyst to Howard’s compulsive and rash gambling decision, setting to course the domino effect that would eventually lead to Howard tumbling down as he tries to make it big.

 Real Locations